Attention-deficit/hyperactivity disorder (ADHD)

 - Antipsychotics—to treat aggressive behavior

-ADHD coaching can also be helpful.
-These coaches work with individuals to help them organize and create strategies for efficiency and success.
+ADHD coaching can also be helpful for older children and adults.
+Coaches work with people to help them organize and be more successful.

 Neurofeedback is a treatment that has shown some promise but is still being studied.
-This treatment shows brain wave patterns with images on a screen.
-It gives people a visual cue when their attention starts to wander.
-Over several sessions, people can retrain their brain to use the good brain patterns and avoid patterns that result in inattention.
+This treatment shows brain wave patterns on a screen and gives a cue when attention starts to wander.
+The goal is to re-train the brain to avoid patterns that lead to distraction.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.